Vidura: Mandavya's Curse

-The rishi Mandavya cursed Yama that he would be born as a maid's son for getting him impaled without a valid reason.
+The rishi Mandavya cursed Yama so that he would be born as a maid's son for getting him impaled without a valid reason.
 He was born in the mortal world as Vidura.

 Birth and early life

-Vidura was born through Niyoga between the sage Vyasa and Parishrami, a handmaiden to the queens Ambika and Ambalika.
-Ambika first mated with Vyasa through the niyoga process but kept her eyes closed during the process because his appearance and power frightened her.
-As a result she gave birth to the blind Dhritarashtra.
+Vidura was born through Niyoga between the sage Vyasa and a handmaiden to the queens Ambika and Ambalika.
+Ambika first conceived a child with Vyasa through the niyoga process but because she kept her eyes closed out of fear, she gave birth to the blind Dhritarashtra.
 Later her sister Ambalika followed the same process with Vyasa, and knew to keep her eyes open.
 But she was pale with fear during the niyoga, and so gave birth to the albino Pandu.
 Finally the queens sent their maiden Parishrami in their place, who behaved appropriately during niyoga process and gave birth to the exceptional Vidura.
-But because his mother was a handmaiden rather than a queen, his status was always lower than his two half brothers.
+Although political authority in the Mahabharata centers on Brahmin and Kshatriya varnas, Vidura holds a senior state administrative position despite being born to a Brahmin father and a Shudra woman, showing that varna hierarchies permitted flexibility.
 The queens were wives of king Vichitravirya – the grandfather to the Kauravas and Pandavas who eventually fought each other in the Battle of Kurukshetra, the climax of the Mahabharata on the threshold of which the Bhagavad Gita was given by Krishna to the Pandava prince Arjuna.
 King Vichitravirya was also the adopted father of Dhritarashtra and Pandu.
 After Krishna, Vidura was the most respected as an adviser by the Pandavas, whom he forewarned on various occasions of Duryodhana's plots to exterminate them, such as Duryodhana's plan to burn them alive in the house of lac or lacquer.

 Game of dice

 Vidura tried to stop Yudhishthira from playing the game of dice, but his efforts were of no use.
 Except the prince Vikarna, Vidura was the only one who protested against the humiliation of Draupadi in the Kaurava court.
 In that moment, Duryodhana viciously rebuked Vidura, calling him ungrateful.
 Dhritarashtra moved to rebuke Duryodhana for insulting their uncle, but, remembering Vidura saying that a blind man cannot be king, holds his tongue, and instead reprimanded Duryodhana for insulting the prime minister.
-It is that incident that Vidura brought up years later when he severed ties with the Kurus and sided with the Pandavas at the onset of the Kurukshetra war.
+It is that incident that Vidura brought up years later when he severed ties with the Kurus and sided with the Pandavas at the onset of the Kurukshetra War.
 Unlike Bhishma, Dronacharya, Kripacharya, and Karna, Vidura did not have an obligation to Hastinapura or Duryodhana, but to his family.
 Hearing Dhritarashtra not acknowledge that relationship, Vidura felt compelled to side with dharma and the Pandavas.